Updated: September 16, 2022

 You do not always need to use all of the fields.
 If one is irrelevant to your situation, you can delete it.
-For instance, a code may support hybrid mode, but if you plan to use MPI alone, you can omit the value.
+For An Amazon Virtual Machine More, a code may support hybrid mode, but if you plan to use MPI alone, you can omit the value.

 On Rescale, if the standard command line for a software package is particularly complex, we provide a wrapper script to allow you to access the correct executable more easily.
 One example of this is LS-DYNA, where the name of the executable you need to call depends on the software version, whether you choose to use single or double precision, and whether you use SMP, hybrid or MPP parallelization.
 Each wrapper script typically takes a number of simple command line options intended to help you call the exact executable you need and to utilize the hardware you have selected.

 Use of wrapper scripts is entirely optional.
 Additionally, using the same executable command from a local run will also work on Rescale.
-If you want, you can log in to a cluster and view a wrapper script’s content by following the instructions at Connecting to Your Cluster.
+If you want, you can log in to a A computing cluster consists of a set of loosely or tightly ...
+More and view a wrapper script’s content by following the instructions at Connecting to Your Cluster.
 View your software’s wrapper script source by using the

 which command to locate the wrapper script, and the

 cat command to concatenate the wrapper script file’s contents.